Kvalifika/kvalifika-web-sdk/documentation/Features.md

 **Kvalifika Api**

-The Onfido API is based on REST principles.
+The Kvalifika API is based on REST principles.
 It uses standard HTTP response codes and verbs, and token-based authentication.
 The API uses token-based authentication.
 API tokens must be included in the header of all requests made to the API.
 [https://api-staging.kyc.ge/api/](https://api-staging.kyc.ge/api/)